wonder-mice/zf_log/README.md

 * Reasonably cross-platform (OS X, iOS, Linux, Android, other Unix flavors, POSIX platforms and Windows)
 * No external dependencies
+* Compact call site
 * Thread safe
+* Library size is under 8Kb (when compiled for x86_64)
+* Can be used privatly in libraries

 Examples
 --------